 - For most purposes, consider yourself out of contact here.
 There is no cellphone reception, no direct fax or phone and no email.
 In an emergency, there is radio contact with Maun.

 - Water supply notes

 - All the tented rooms have plumbed hot and cold running water for showers as well as flush toilets.
 Guests are usually given a water bottle on arrival with filtered water, which they are encouraged to top up from the filtered supply in the camp’s main area.
 Each room is also provided with glasses and a flask of filtered drinking water.
 We don’t recommend that travellers drink from the tap.

 Health & safety

-Medical care: Camp managers and safari guides are first-aid trained and a comprehensive first-aid kit is kept at camp.
+- Camp managers and safari guides are first-aid trained and a comprehensive first-aid kit is kept at camp.
 A nurse is on call, in Maun, to give advice if a guest falls ill.
 In an emergency the camp will arrange for guests to be flown out for medical treatment.
 Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.